 In accordance with applicable laws, rules and regulations, our audit committee charter and pre-approval policies established by the audit committee require that the audit committee review in advance and pre-approve all audit and permitted non-audit fees for services provided to us by our independent registered public accounting firm.
-The services performed by, and the fees to be paid to, Freed Maxick CPAs, P.C. in 2015 and 2014 were approved by the audit committee.
-The services performed by, and the fees to be paid to, EFPR Group, LLP in 2015 and 2014 were approved by the audit committee.
+The services performed by, and the fees to be paid to, Freed Maxick CPAs, P.C. in 2016 and 2015 were approved by the audit committee.